 WAY, TEXAS.
 Way, ten miles northwest of Lakeview in northwestern Hall County, was established as a post office in the home of J. B. Carroll near Deep Lake in 1890, with William H. Holmes as postmaster.
 Holmes had originally moved to the area in the 1870s to hunt buffalo and stayed to become an influential citizen.
 The post office was later moved to the home of James M. Dickson, who acted as postmaster, but was discontinued in 1901, when mail was sent to Lakeview.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.H.
-Allen Anderson, "WAY, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvw23.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, H. Allen Anderson, "Way, TX," accessed March 28, 2017, http://www.tshaonline.org/handbook/online/articles/hvw23.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.